arachnegl/CC_Project/CC_Captures/README.md

 You can find all the scripts that did the actual work in utilities

-The data transmitted from a current cost meter has this format:
+The data transmitted from my current cost meter has this format:

       <msg>
          <src>CC128-v0.11</src>        source & software version
          <dsb>00089</dsb>              days since birth
          <time>13:02:39</time>         Time reading needs user configuring for this reason I use computer timestamp
          <tmpr>18.7</tmpr>
          <sensor>1</sensor>            Appliance Number as displayed
          <id>01234</id>                radio ID received from the sensor
          <type>1</type>                sensor Type, "1" = electricity
          <ch1>                         sensor channel
             <watts>00345</watts>       data and units
          </ch1>
       </msg>

-(Taken from www.currentcost.com/cc128/xml.htm)
+See [official current cost xml specification](www.currentcost.com/cc128/xml.htm) for the general case and more information.

 My installation only has one channel.